coreboot/coreboot/Documentation/gfx/libgfxinit.md

 A good example is the mainboard Kontron/KTQM77, it features two DP++ ports (DP2/HDMI2, DP3/HDMI3), one DVI-I port (HDMI1/Analog), eDP and LVDS.
-Due to the constraints mentioned above, only one of eDP and LVDS can be enabled.
 It defines `ports` as follows:

     ports : constant Port_List :=
       (DP2,